SS Cranston Victory

-The SS Cranston Victory was the 19th of 531 Victory ships built during World War II.
+SS Cranston Victory was the 19th of 531 Victory ships built during World War II.
 Cranston was launched by the Oregon Shipbuilding Corporation on 12 January 1944, completing its journey on 28 February 1944.
 The ship's United States Maritime Commission designation was VC2-S-AP3, hull number 103 (1019).
 The Maritime Commission turned it over to a civilian contractor, the South Atlantic Steamship Company, for operation.

-The Victory ships were designed to replace the earlier Liberty Ships that were designed to be used exclusively for WW2.
+The Victory ships were designed to replace the earlier Liberty ships that were designed to be used exclusively for World War II.
 Victory ships were designed to last longer and serve the US Navy after the war as these were faster, longer, wider, taller, had a thinner stack set farther toward the superstructure, and had a long raised forecastle.

 World War II

-The SS Cranston Victory was used as a troopship in World War II in the Pacific and Atlantic Oceans, able to transport up to 1600 troops.
+Cranston Victory was used as a troopship in World War II in the Pacific and Atlantic Oceans, able to transport up to 1600 troops.
 In 1945, it traveled from Japan to Seattle.
 On August 27, 1945, Cranston Victory arrived in the US from Europe with troops.
-In October 1945, the SS Cranston Victory arrived in New York Harbor from Europe with troops.
-On December 7, 1945, the ship pulled in to Boston with troops from Europe.
+In October 1945, Cranston Victory arrived in New York Harbor from Europe with troops.
+On December 7, 1945, the ship pulled into Boston with troops from Europe.

-SS Cranston Victory and 96 other Victory ships were converted to troop ships to bring the US soldiers home as part of Operation Magic Carpet.
+Cranston Victory and 96 other Victory ships were converted to troop ships to bring the US soldiers home as part of Operation Magic Carpet.
 These ships had accommodations with fully ventilated and heated rooms.
 Many had troop warm bunks, a hospital, galleys, washrooms, and public rooms.
 Cranston Victorys duties were short lived as the war came to an end.